 Spring 2021 travel guidelines

 The following travel restrictions, currently in effect, remain in place for all Purdue (WL) faculty, staff, and students who are traveling for work or in connection with a course or student activity, including Purdue Extension and Polytechnic Statewide.
-These policies will be reviewed again on or before January 25, 2021.
+These policies for the spring semester are in place until further notice, but will be reviewed regularly.

-- International travel on external grant funds for critical research that meets the criteria below may be approved.
+- International travel for critical research that meets the criteria below may be approved.
 No other university-sponsored international travel, regardless of funding source, is allowed.

 - For externally funded research only, critical international travel for faculty and staff may be approved only for the purposes of completing externally funded research that requires in-country work or access to specialized facilities that are not available in the USA to meet the goals and deliverables of the funded project.
-All travelers returning from international travel must self-quarantine for 14 days upon return and prior to physical presence on any Purdue campus.
-Additionally, travelers must have a negative COVID-19 test result prior to returning to campus, with such testing recommended around days 10-12 after return from travel in the absence of earlier COVID-19-related symptoms.
+Where travel is unallowable on sponsored funds or grant funds have been fully exhausted, other funding sources may be considered for approval.
+All travelers returning from international travel must self-quarantine for 7 days upon return and prior to physical presence on any Purdue campus.
+Additionally, travelers must have a negative COVID-19 test result prior to returning to campus, with such testing recommended around days 3-5 after return from travel in the absence of earlier COVID-19-related symptoms.
+Travelers must complete the full 7-day quarantine.

 - To request approval for international travel, faculty and staff must prepare a document that justifies: (1) the travel is essential to the completion of a grant deliverable; (2) the traveler(s) can be absent from campus for the duration of any travel/quarantine period without prejudicing other work responsibilities; (3) the travel is otherwise permitted by law/guidance from both the country of origin and the country of destination; and (4) fiscal approval at the grant level supports the travel.
 Submit these requests to your Dean.
 No international travel is permitted without prior approval.